lazy-snorlax/StoryShare/README.md

-# Story Share
+# Story Share (working title)
-A full stack project skeleton built using MySQL and Laravel as a backend, with Vue 3 as a frontend.
+Inspired by AO3, this is a platform designed to for users to read, write and generally share works of fiction.
+A full stack application built using MySQL, Laravel as an API and Vue 3 as a frontend.

 ## Build 0.1.0
 - Vue 3